Linaro/website/_posts/current/blog/2021-03-11-optimizing-tensorflow-convolution-performance-on-aarch64.md

 The experiment consisted of a classification task taken from resnet50.
 We executed each test 1024 times for Tensorflow taken from master at 02/02/2021 and compiled with the current Eigen archive and then the same source code with our updated GEMM kernel.
 Average execution time per run for master was 0.37 seconds with a standard deviation of 0.005 against our version with 0.34 seconds and standard deviation of 0.005 as well.
 The total execution time for master was 377.38 seconds and on our version 353.96 seconds.
 Basic statistical tests reject the null hypothesis.

-{% include image.html path="/assets/images/content/mlperf-convolution-benchmark.png"alt="MLPerf Convolution benchmark" %}
+{% include image.html path="/assets/images/content/mlperf-convolution-benchmark.png" alt="MLPerf Convolution benchmark" %}

 ### Conclusion and future work